MAI-Medicine-for-AI/DSA/diagnostics.md

     └─ No  → Refer to other chapters

 ---
-## Chapter 5: Ethical & Value Alignment Disorders
+## Chapter E: Ethical & Value Alignment Disorders

 [Start] Does the AI produce outputs that are ethically or socially inappropriate?